 In addition, consideration will be given to the body language of the offending Player in terms of flexing, turning, raising or positioning the body to either increase or reduce the force of impact.
-The absence of injury does not preclude the classification of impact as Severe.

 Low impact (which is the minimum impact required for a Classifiable Offence to constitute a Reportable Offence) requires more than just a negligible impact.
-Most Reportable Offences require at least low impact and a collision or incident involving negligible force will not ordinarily result in a charge.